-Mr. Gerson is a graduate of New York Law School, where he was a member of the Moot Court Association and the University of Maryland, where he received a B.A. in government and politics.
+Mr. Gerson is a graduate of New York Law School, where he was a member of the Moot Court Association.
+He participated in Fordham Law School's Kaufman Memorial Securities Law Moot Court Competition.
+During law school, he was an intern in the Office of the New York State Attorney General.
+Mr. Gerson received a B.A. in Government and Politics from the University of Maryland in 2006.